-Interviews will be conducted in English.
+Briefings will be conducted in English.
 For limited English proficient (LEP) applicants, BHA will provide translation services in accordance with BHA's LEP plan.

-If the family is unable to attend any scheduled interview, the family should contact BHA in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend a scheduled interview, BHA will send another notification letter with a new interview appointment time or alternate method for supplying the required information/documentation.
-Applicants who fail to comply without BHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
-A notice of denial will be issued in accordance with policies contained in Chapter 3.
+If the family is unable to attend the scheduled Briefings, the family should contact BHA in advance of the Briefing to schedule a new appointment.
+In all circumstances, if a family does not attend a scheduled Briefing after repeated attempts, it will be removed from the waitlist.